 One of the leading brands of pressure rice cookers is a Korean rice cooker named “Cuckoo” (pronounced “Koo-Koo”).
 In fact, Cuckoo is the leading Korean rice cooker and they have been exporting their cookers to the United States for decades.

 What makes the Cuckoo pressure rice cooker so fantastic is the many features that Cuckoo packs into these compact machines.
-Below we will cover the standard features of all Cuckoo rice cookers and then explore some of their differences to help you select the perfect cooker for your situation.
+Below we will cover the standard features of all Cuckoo rice cookers.
+We will then explore some of their differences to help you select the perfect cooker for your situation.

 First, Cuckoo has designed their own X-Wall stainless coating for the rice pots which are removable from the cooker.
 The technology is specially designed to resist rice sticking to the pot (a feature that cannot be said of all Teflon-like coatings).
 And since the pots are removable, it is easier than ever to serve the rice and clean the unit.

 The Cuckoo cookers come standard with multiple cook settings for convenient, pre-programmed, one-touch cooking.
-For example, they come with settings like “soft gluttonous rice” and “brown rice” so that you can craft the settings to the different types of rice you might try.
+For example, they come with settings like “soft gluttonous rice” and “brown rice”.
+This means that you can craft the settings to the different types of rice you might try.
 You will have to get the water levels just right, but this is easily done with a little testing.

 The pressure cookers also have a programmable function that lets you put in all the ingredients in the morning, set the timer, and come home to your freshly cooked rice.

 The cookers are easy to operate with soft-touch buttons and LCD displays.
-Not only that, but these little devices with also talk to you (sometimes only in Korean, but this can be quite the charming touch), but this can be deactivated if you prefer your home appliances to be mute.
+Not only that, but these little devices with also talk to you (sometimes only in Korean, but this can be quite the charming touch).
+This can be deactivated if you prefer your home appliances to be mute.

 Their soft-open lids feel almost space-aged as they slowly open the cooker.
 This is helpful to prevent burning oneself on the pot.
 The steam release is also cooled and slowed, unlike other pressure cookers which release the steam full-blast and at full heat.